rawan-ghobar/smart_fridge/README.md

 #### IoT & Edge Integration
 Besides the manual input, an ESP32-CAM module is used as the smart fridge's visual sensor.
 The module captures images and sends them directly to the backend for ingredient detection and logging.

+#### Deployment & DevOps

+- The backend services are containerized using Docker, making them easily portable and environment agnostic.

+- The backend is deployed on two AWS EC2 instances:
+- Staging Environment: Used for testing and validating new features before pushing to production.
+- Production Environment: The live environment serving end users.
+- A CI/CD pipeline using GitHub Actions automates the build, testing, and deployment process.
+Depending on the target branch, the pipeline deploys to either the staging or production instance, ensuring safe rollouts and rapid iteration.
 <br><br>

 <!-- Project Highlights -->